chain4travel/caminojs/README.md

-const myNetworkID = 12345 //default is 1, we want to override that for our local network const avalanche = new Avalanche("localhost", 9650, "http", myNetworkID) const xchain = avalanche.XChain() //returns a reference to the X-Chain used by AvalancheJS
+const myNetworkID = 12345 //default is 1, we want to override that for our local network const avalanche = new Avalanche("localhost", 9650, "http", myNetworkID) const xchain = avalanche.XChain() //returns a reference to the X-Chain used by CaminoJS
 ```

 ### Accessing the KeyChain